obrie/retrokit/manual/emulators.md

 | 1      | Unplayable                                           |

 Some of this is subjective.
 For the most part, the defaults in retrokit avoid selecting games that have major issues.
+The intention is to make it clear which games you'll actually enjoy playing and which you won't.